JBerthelier/ParasiTE/README.md

 # Input data structure

-For gene annotation, tramscriptome annotation, TE annotation and gene-like TE annotation, the seqname must be numerique (see table 1)
+For gene annotation, tramscriptome annotation, TE annotation and gene-like TE annotation, the seqname must be numerique (no "Chr1" but 1, no "Mit" but a number) (see table 1)

 **Transcriptome annotation**